eonk/CrimeSciData/book.md

 data(Boston)
 ```

 This package has a dataframe called *Boston*.
 This has data about Housing Values in suburbs of Boston (USA).
-To access the codebook (how you find out what variables are) use the "?".
+To access the codebook (how you find out what variables are) use the "?", `?Boxton`.

 OK so let's make a graph about the variable which represents the per capita crime rate by town (*crim*).